Coronavirus Update for CWC Patients

 Our main goal is the well-being of our patients and staff

 We protect our patients and staff during the COVID19 pandemic

-Complete Women Care is closely monitoring the Coronavirus pandemic and our objective is to protect the safety of patients and employees while proving high-quality clinical care at all our facilities.
+Complete Women Care is closely monitoring the Coronavirus pandemic and our objective is to protect the safety of patients and employees while providing high-quality clinical care at all our facilities.

-Your health and your appointments are of utmost importance for us.
+Your health and your appointments are of utmost importance to us.

 Our offices are taking all preventive measurements to provide a safe environment and will remain open so we can provide you with the care you need.

 How dangerous is COVID-19?

 The CDC says the immediate health risk to the general public in the U.S. is low even as additional cases are expected.
 For most people, the novel coronavirus produces a mild illness, and many of those infected don’t even know they have it.
 As with influenza, in some cases it can lead to serious illness such as pneumonia and death.
 It appears that the elderly and those with underlying medical conditions are most susceptible.